VecPP/vecpp/docs/reference/angle/unary_minus.md

 **rhs**  | The angle to negate

 ### Return value
-An angle of inverse magnitude from 'rhs'
+An angle of inverse magnitude as 'rhs'

 ### Example